MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. Copy the **XmlNotepad.msix** file to the **C:\\Allfiles\\Labs\\04** folder.

-### Exercise 2: Implement an MSIX app attach image for Azure Virtual Desktop in Microsoft Entra DS environment
+### Exercise 2: Implement an MSIX app attach image for Azure Virtual Desktop in an AD DS environment

 The main tasks for this exercise are as follows:

-1. Enable Hyper-V on the Azure VMs running Window 10 Enterprise Edition
+1. Enable Hyper-V on the Azure VMs running Window 11 Enterprise multi-session
 1. Create an MSIX app attach image

-#### Task 1: Enable Hyper-V on the Azure VMs running Window 10 Enterprise Edition
+#### Task 1: Enable Hyper-V on the Azure VMs running Window 11 Enterprise multi-session

 1. Within the Bastion session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** console, run the following to prepare the target Azure Virtual Desktop hosts for MSIX app attach: